exilon/QuickLogger/README.md

     - **AsStrings:** Returns a TStringList containing all log item entries.
     - **AsString:** Returns a string containing all log item entries.
     - **Enabled:** Enables/disables receive logging.

+### Optional output info fields:

+QuickLogger allows to select with info to log.
+You can include HOSTNAME, OS Version, AppName, Platform or Environment(production, test, etc) and other fields (to be compatible with multienvironments or multidevices).
+It's more evident for a remote logging like redis or rest, but File provider can be write a header with this fields if you like.
+    Properties:

+    - **Platform:** Define your log source (API, Destokp app or your own value).
+    - **Environment:** Define your environment (Production, Test, develop or your own value).
+    - **IncludedInfo:** Define which fields do you want to include as part of your log info.
+Can be included: iiAppName,iiHost,iiEnvironment,iiPlatform, etc.

 ### Logging Exceptions: